TriumphLLC/Blend4Web/doc_src/animation.rst

 Limitations
 ...........

-* A simultanious playback of differnet types of animation for the same object is not supported.
+* A simultaneous playback of different types of animation for the same object is not supported.

 Controlling via API
 --------------------